-Near to the city but teeming with lush greenery and diverse wildlife, a visit to Chobar is a must
+Near to the city but teeming with lush greenery and diverse wildlife, a visit to Chobhar is a must

-Located on a hill overlooking Kathmandu Valley, Chobar is literally in the boundary between the bustling city life and the pleasant lifestyle of the countryside.
-A perfect place for a half-day cycling or hiking, Chobar is also a famous picnic spot for the locals.
+Located on a hill overlooking Kathmandu Valley, Chobhar is literally in the boundary between the bustling city life and the pleasant lifestyle of the countryside.
+A perfect place for a half-day cycling or hiking, Chobhar is also a famous picnic spot for the locals.
 There are also a few local attractions around the area.

 A tranquil lake which is historically deemed to be about the Karkat Naag, a snake god, Taudaha lake offers one of the best views to observe migrating birds during winter.
 There are many legends surrounding this place; the most popular one being about the formation of Kathmandu.
 It is said that Taudaha Lake is one of the remnants of a huge pool which covered Kathmandu and which the deity Manjushree drained by cutting a hill and directing the water flow elsewhere.